Do Foot Tattoos Hurt? 12 Things You Should Know Before You Get One

 Figuring out foot tattoo placement can feel like one of those nightmares where every door leads to something inconvenient, like a tiger, or a flesh-eating spider.
 I went for slightly-to-the-side, above my shoe line, and negotiating that took the tattooist and I about five tries with a marker pen and my foot in the air.

 Aftercare of foot tattoos is neither cool nor fun for the whole family.
-However, protecting your tattoo from the evil daystar isn't just a problem for the healing period (which can be up to three months): it's a problem for the rest of your days.
+However, protecting your tattoo from the evil daystar isn't just a problem for the healing period (which can be over six weeks): it's a problem for the rest of your days.
 You are entering into a committed relationship with a piece of flesh that fades if burned, and you'll be slathering it with sunscreen all the time.

 Aftercare of a foot tattoo 101 is based on the healing wonders of Saran Wrap.
 Got to go to bed?
 Saran Wrap.
 Got to go outside?
 Saran Wrap.
 You'll become an expert on cleansing and wrapping your foot in record time, complete with fancy sticky-tape sutures to keep it in place.
 This is a skill you will, alas, never need again.